 Presented by: Anna Bennett

-This practical workshop will develop an understanding that;
+This workshop will help teachers develop an understanding that:

 |9.30am - 3.30pm (Reg. from 8.30am)|

 Target Audience: Primary & Secondary Teachers.

 Master Ed; Post GradDip Gifted Education Bach.Ed (Secondary) Dip.Ed (Primary)

 Anna Bennett is an education consultant with extensive experience both in the primary and secondary classroom as well as holding a variety of curriculum and professional learning leadership positions in a variety of schools.
 Prior to becoming a consultant, she was Director of Professional Learning at a large three campus school.

 Anna’s key areas of expertise and passion are;

 - Formative Assessment and Feedback